Larry Levis: Personal life

 Levis was married three times.
-His second wife was Marcia Southwick, a fellow poet, who he married on March 15, 1975.
+He was married to his first wife, Barbara Campbell, from 1969 to 1973.
+His second wife was Marcia Southwick, a fellow poet, whom he married on March 15, 1975.
 David St. John served as best man.
 Together the couple had a son, Nicholas Southwick Levis (b.1978).
 They were together until the early 1980s, and their marriage eventually ended in divorce.
 Southwick later married Murray Gell-Mann, the Nobel Prize-winning physicist, in 1992.

-Levis was married to his first wife, Barbara Campbell, from 1969 to 1973.
-His third wife was Mary Jane Hale, who he was married to from 1989 to 1990.
+Levis was married to his third wife, Mary Jane Hale, from 1989 to 1990.

-Along with his professional and artistic acclaim, Levis struggled with depression, alcohol and drug use throughout his life.
-In part, the 2016 documentary film about Levis, A Late Style of Fire, explores the “risks and sacrifices that are necessary to live the life of an artist.”
-The film shows Levis constantly wrestling with the “dark side” of artistic creation.
-This included various self-destructive and “bad boy” impulses.
+Despite his professional and artistic acclaim, Levis struggled with depression and alcohol and drug use throughout his life.
+The 2016 documentary film about Levis, A Late Style of Fire, explores in part the "risks and sacrifices that are necessary to live the life of an artist."
+The film shows Levis constantly wrestling with the "dark side" of artistic creation.
+This included various self-destructive and "bad boy" impulses.